Captive portal public WiFi URLs

-Public WiFi typically has captive portal login, a weak, trivially spoofed authentication method that is fundamentally incorrect but usually works.
-Portals force users to accept obnoxious terms and conditions and absolution of liability before accessing the Internet.
-To varying degrees, the portals may be worked around by savvy users.
-Most users just tolerate the portals.
+Public WiFi often has captive portal login.
+Portals may coerce users to accept terms and conditions and absolution of liability before accessing the Internet.
+The portals may be worked around by DNS tunneling, MAC spoofing, etc. Many users just tolerate the portals.

-Modern web browsers themselves try to trigger captive portals by checking servers, in case the OS hasn’t already triggered the captive portal.
+Web browsers may try to trigger captive portals by checking servers, in case the OS hasn’t already triggered the captive portal.
+Sometimes captive portals aren’t triggered.
+HSTS blocks HTTP captive portal redirects.
+Try visiting a deliberately non-HTTPS portal-triggering site like http://neverssl.com

 Check connectivity manually using curl like: